At least 24 Venezuelan security officers killed in US operation to capture Maduro, officials say

 —

 Madhani reported from Washington and Janetsky from Mexico City.
-AP writer Linley Sanders and Manuel Rueda contributed reporting.
+AP writers Sagar Meghani, Isabel DeBre, Linley Sanders and Manuel Rueda contributed reporting.

 Regina Garcia Cano, Aamer Madhani And Megan Janetsky, The Associated Press